 The Mobile Fish Exhibit provides a fantastic view of the otherwise invisible underwater world, and is a great jumping off point for conversations about aquatic resource preservation & protection, as well as recreational fishing.

-For schools, experience the Mobile Fish Exhibit exclusively via the Fish Friends Club!
+Schools can virtually experience the Mobile Fish Exhibit exclusively via the Fish Friends Club!

 The Fish Friends Club is a free program for public elementary teachers in Alameda and Contra Costa Counties!
 The program connects our everyday interactions with trash and litter to our effect on the environment and food chain.